w3f/polkadot-wiki/docs/learn/learn-governance.md

 ![gov1-overview](../assets/gov1-overview.png)

-The public (i.e. token holders) can submit a proposal that will end in the proposal queue.
+The public (i.e. token holders) can submit a proposal that gets added to the proposal queue.
 Here, proposals are [endorsed](#endorsing-proposals), and the ones that get the most support will climb in the queue.
 The proposal at the top of the queue will become a [Public Referendum](#public-referenda).
 See in the figure the vertical green path ending with the